boscojacinto/Restaurant-FL/README.md

 ## For the Restaurant dataset design, the following were the considerations
 ---
 1. There should be a global restaurant dataset(country-wide) with basic features like restaurant name, city, area.
-This dataset should be converted to a global heterogeneous graph with resturant nodes, area nodes and placeholder customer nodes.
+This dataset should be converted to a global heterogeneous graph with restaurant nodes, area nodes and placeholder customer nodes.
    #### We used a publicly available [Swiggy Dataset Restaurants](https://www.kaggle.com/datasets/abhijitdahatonde/swiggy-restuarant-dataset) and converted it to a city-wide graph of type [pyG HeteroData](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.data.HeteroData.html) called SWGDataset

 2. The local restaurant data should be a subgraph of the global graph which